Damn Kids

-Stéphane better known by his stage name Damn Kids, is a Canadian electronic music producer and performer based in Toronto, Ontario, Canada.
+Stéphane Deschênes better known by his stage name Damn Kids, is a Canadian electronic music producer and performer based in Toronto, Ontario, Canada.
 Damn Kids produces a variety of genres that are mainly categorized under electronica, bass music, and trap.
 Along with original productions, Damn Kids has also remixed artists such as Pleasurekraft, Mark Knight, and Green Velvet.

 Music

-Since early 2012, Damn Kids has released several productions through labels such as Provoke, Trouble & Bass, Great Stuff Recordings, Toolroom Records, Eklektisch, and Oh!
+Since early 2012, Deschênes has released several productions through labels such as Provoke, Trouble & Bass, Great Stuff Recordings, Toolroom Records, Eklektisch, and Oh!
 My God It's Techno Music.
 Damn Kids music has also been featured on predominant BBC Radio 1 shows such as Skream & Benga, Diplo & Friends, & In New DJs We Trust.

-On May 21, 2012, Damn Kids released his 'Yema EP' on Provoke, which created a significant spotlight for the artist, and reached its chart position of #32 on Beatport's Electronica Chart.
+On May 21, 2012, Deschênes released his 'Yema EP' on Provoke, which created a significant spotlight for the artist, and reached its chart position of #32 on Beatport's Electronica Chart.
 This release also caught the attention of Trouble & Bass label owners AC Slater & Drop The Lime who commissioned him to write an EP for the label, later to be known as 'Govudoh'.
 'Naej' from 'Govudoh' went on to Beatport charting fame, spending 5 weeks in the Beatport Electronica Chart at a peek position of #52.

-December 17, 2012 saw the release of Damn Kids 2 track single entitled 'Kavoda', which sat in the Beatport Electronica Chart for nine weeks with a peek position of #29.
+December 17, 2012 saw the release of Deschênes 2 track single entitled 'Kavoda', which sat in the Beatport Electronica Chart for nine weeks with a peek position of #29.